Ngā Aromātai hanganga ā-whare

 One of our building inspectors will inspect the building work.

-Your building consent must be granted before any work can be inspected.
+- your building consent must be granted

 You must provide safe access to the site and work that is being inspected.